pakoito/RxPaper2/README.md

 ###Working on a book

 RxPaper works on books, and each is a file on the system.
-A book is only open and closed on an operation, but you can check Paper repository for specifics.
+A book is only opened and closed on an operation, but you can check the [Paper](https://github.com/pilgr/Paper) repository for specifics.
 To make sure no operations are done on the main thread, any operations done on a book can be executed on one [Scheduler](https://github.com/Froussios/Intro-To-RxJava/blob/master/Part%204%20-%20Concurrency/1.%20Scheduling%20and%20threading.md#schedulers) provided in the constructor.
 To create an instance of RxPaper the library provides several flavours.

 ```java
 RxPaperBook.with();